swarupgt/red-black-tree-generic/README.md

-Generic Red Black Tree with iterators project by Sathwik PK and Swarup Totloor
+Generic implementation of Red Black Trees with iterators

+project by Sathwik PK and Swarup Totloor

 RBTree<T, binop_t> class has 3 main functions, insert, erase, and search.